JiFish/discordcal/readme.md

 - `ENABLE_STATUS_UPDATE`: Set to `True` to enable updating the bot's status with the next event, or `False` to disable it.
 - `SERVER_TZ`: Timezone used for above status message

+To add images to events, place the image files in the `images` directory.
+The image file name must match the event's name (case-sensitive) and have one of the supported extensions (`.jpg`, `.jpeg`, `.png`, `.webp`, `.gif`).
+Recommended image size is 800px wide, 320px tall.

 ## Admin Commands

 Command must be sent via DM.